gunjambi/itag2mqttd/README.md

 **Well if it's not a good idea, why is it supported then?**

 Nothing is supported.
 Software is provided as-is with no express or implied warranty.
 See LICENSE for details.

+**Why is the MQTT topic `itag/` and not `homeassistant/` and thus not auto-discovered?**

+Because I lost interest after the hardware turned out to be too unreliable for my use-cases.

 **Why is this -d if it doesn't even damonize itself?**